platformsh/platformsh-docs/docs/src/create-apps/source-operations.md

 After running a source operation, to apply the changes to your local development environment run the `git pull` command.

+Note that you can [cancel pending or running source operations](../environments/cancel-activity.md).

 ## Use variables in your source operations

 You can add [variables](../development/variables/_index.md) to the environment of the source operation.